yomvol/hexapod-simulation/README.md

 ```

 ## Testing
+The project was tested on Ubuntu 24.04 Noble/ROS 2 Jazzy/Gazebo Harmonic.
 C++ core logic should be covered in unit tests.
 Google Test framework is used since it integrates with colcon nicely.<br>
 Build the tests on ROS workspace level:
 ```